jbilcke-hf/OpenClap-Format/README.md

 This readiness for interactivity by means of time-indexed parameters makes it the ideal format to build AI apps by prompting multi-purpose [world models](https://worldmodels.github.io/) such as as [Pandora](https://huggingface.co/maitrix-org/Pandora), even more so than video models.

+## Are you working on a similar project?

+Are you working on a similar tool, AI game engine or storyboard-based project?

+You may realize at some point that you also need to create your own proprietary `ClosedClap`, due to the convergence of technical needs and requirements.

+But you know what: let's collaborate instead!
+Let's have a constructive conversation on how to build a common neutral format to connect our tools or platforms, so that [my users](https://huggingface.co/spaces/jbilcke-hf/ai-comic-factory?likers=true) can also become *your* users.

 ## Under the hood

 An **OpenClap** file (`.clap`) is a compressed YAML stream of documents that describe all aspects of a scene: